PERMAFROST CARBON

 2. Links between permafrost thaw and wildfires

-There is an urgent need for both enhanced collaboration between researchers and policymakers, and immediate mitigative measures targeting permafrost thaw.
+There is an urgent need for both enhanced collaboration among researchers and policymakers, and immediate mitigation measures targeting permafrost thaw.

 Permafrost Carbon